What Are the Types and Properties of Steel?

 Carbon steels are alloys made from a combination of iron and carbon.
 By varying the percentage of carbon, it is possible to produce steel with a variety of different qualities.
 In general, the higher the carbon level the stronger and more brittle the steel.

 Low carbon steel is sometimes called "wrought iron."
 It is easy to work and may be used for decorative products such as fencing or lamp posts.
 Medium carbon steel is very strong and is often used for large structures such as bridges.
 High carbon steel is used mainly for wires.
-Ultra high carbon steel, also called "cast iron," is used for pots and other items.
-While it is a very hard steel, it is also quite brittle.
+The ultra-high carbon steel also called "cast iron" is used for pots and other items.
+Cast iron is very hard steel, but it is also quite brittle.